joaopedroldavid-del/API-Flask-CRUD/README.md

 # API Flask CRUD

 This is a simple CRUD (Create, Read, Update, Delete) API built using Flask.
+With a test session to respond to requests.

 ## Features
 - Create new records